-A compact version of the best-selling full-size Lookout (see my complete review here), the Macking Mini Lookout is 37.5″ long by 9.25″ wide with a much shorter 28″ wheelbase.
+A compact version of the best-selling full-size Lookout, the Mini Lookout is 37.5″ long by 9.25″ wide with a much shorter 28″ wheelbase.

 Like its big brother, the mini is a directional shape with large wheel cutouts.
 The drop-through design makes it a low rider and the compact length makes the board more responsive and faster turning.

 This Mini Lookout is primarily designed for flowy, wheelbite-free carving.
 It also offers comfortable cruising and pushing (being low to the ground) and even freeriding down mild hills.

 The Sector 9 Mini Lookout has a beautiful bamboo & maple construction with gorgeous vintage-looking artwork.
 It comes with the super carvy 10.0” Gullwing Charger Trucks and large and soft 69mm/78A Nineballs.

 Check out the Flow Mini Lookout here on Sector 9’s website